justslapINs/landing-page/README.md

 # landing-page
-Making a landing page based on an example from the Odin project
+Making a landing page from scratch based on an example from the Odin project.
+Made using only html and css